marionbarker/loopdocs/docs/gh-actions/gh-update.md

     * There may be older builds that are still in&nbsp;<span translate="no">TestFlight</span>
 * You will also see a build number in parentheses, that number increments each build

-### Install or Confirm Installation
+### Install on Phone

 #### TestFlight Automatic Update Disabled

-Option 1: If you chose to [Disable Automatic Install from&nbsp;<span translate="no">TestFlight</span>](../gh-actions/gh-deploy.md#disable-automatic-install-fromtestflight) for Loop, you choose when to install the app on the phone.
+You are encouraged to [Disable Automatic Install from *TestFlight*](../gh-actions/gh-deploy.md#disable-automatic-install-from-testflight) for Loop, you choose when to install the app on the phone.

 * Open&nbsp;<span translate="no">TestFlight</span>&nbsp;on your phone and click `Install` as shown in the GIF below
 * If you are building for a child, follow the&nbsp;[<span translate="no">TestFlight</span>&nbsp; for Child](gh-deploy.md#testflightfor-child) instructions again